Industry News

 Chinese contractors dominate the short list of firms lining up for tenders in the first phase of the 10,000km roads project that was launched by the Kenyan government in July.

-About 10 Chinese firms — among them China Wu Yi that has previously undertaken major infrastructure projects, including the construction of Thika Road — have been pre-qualified for the project that will be financed through the State’s annuity financing programme.
+About 10 Chinese firms — among them China Wu Yi which has previously undertaken major infrastructure projects, including the construction of Thika Road — have been pre-qualified for the project that will be financed through the State’s annuity financing programme.

-These firms will compete for tenders with other well-established European and Kenyan companies such as SS Mehta and Sons Ltd., Put Sarajevo General Engineering Co., H. Young Ltd., Hayer Bishan Singh and SBI International Holdings.
+These firms will compete for tenders with other well-established European and Kenyan companies such as SS Mehta and Sons Ltd., Put Sarajevo General Engineering Co., H. Young Ltd., Hayer Bishan Singh, and SBI International Holdings.

 The high number of pre-qualified Chinese firms has angered local contractors who now accuse the government of discriminating against them.